pivorakmeetup/pivorak-web-app/.github/CONTRIBUTING.md

 4. Add label **bug**
 5. What **happens** and what you **expected to happen**
 6. Browser if it is UI related issue

+Congratulations with achievement - you've made it till the end of the file!
+These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.